 UNM Law students may electronically submit articles to individual or multiple law journals.
 Article submission fees are paid by the School of Law.

-For an up-to-date list of publications and their submission policies, please see the continuously-updated article: Allen K. Rostron & Nancy Levit, Information for Submitting Articles to Law Reviews & Journals.
+For a continuously updated list of publications and all their submission policies, please see: Allen K. Rostron & Nancy Levit, Information for Submitting Articles to Law Reviews & Journals.

 For a ranking of law journals by citation count, please see the Law Journals: Submissions & Ranking website of the Washington & Lee University Law Library.